You are here

 What we say:

-The mighty 599's replacement is Ferrari's fastest ever road car.
-A 730bhp tour de force
+LaFerrari apart, this is Ferrari's fastest ever road car.
+A genuine tour de force

 What is it?

 Ease the throttle into the floor and performance is devastating.
-It can hit 211mph all out.
-Reaches 124mph from rest in 8.5 seconds (8.5 seconds!) – yes, this 6.3-litre V12 is exceptional.
+The normal F12 hits 211mph all out.
+62mph arrives in an eyeblink, 124mph from rest in 8.5 seconds (8.5 seconds!) – yes, this 6.3-litre V12 is exceptional.
 It also sounds blindingly good, an overload of aural goodness.
 The exhaust crackles when you back off in a tunnel are unbelievable.
 The double clutch gearbox is a honey, too.

 On the inside